oudream/RobWork/debian/howToUploade.md

 ```
 gpg --send-keys --keyserver keyserver.ubuntu.com $ROBWORK_DEB_KEY
 ```
 go to launchpad find OpenPGPkeys and select edit.
-Add the fingerprint you have stored in RW_DEB_KEY They will then send you a confirmation email including the following text
+Add the fingerprint you have stored in ROBWORK_DEB_KEY They will then send you a confirmation email including the following text

 -----BEGIN PGP MESSAGE-----